 As mentioned above, today’s customers are hopping from your website to your social media channels to your customer service channels—on desktop, mobile, and even in the real world— typically, without even realising when they’re crossing from one channel to the next.

-This is known as the omnichannel customer journey, and it’s the now de facto way that consumers engage with brands.
+This is known as the omnichannel customer journey, and it’s the now de facto way that create customer engagement.
 So, this basically means one thing: Brands have no choice but to have a solid presence on the channels where their customers spend their time and money.

-But deploying an omnichannel strategy doesn’t simply mean being on different channels; it’s more so about creating strong links between each of the channels, making it possible for brands to provide a seamless, asynchronous, frictionless, and ultimately useful customer experience that drives engagement, conversion, and the potential for revenue growth.
+But deploying an omnichannel program for better customer experience strategy doesn’t simply mean being on different channels; it’s more so about creating strong links between each of the channels, making it possible for brands to provide a seamless, asynchronous, frictionless, and ultimately useful customer experience that drives engagement, conversion, good customer feedbacks, and the potential for revenue growth.

 2. Embrace personalisation